vixalien/dotio2/blog/explosiv-blog.md

 npx explosiv dev
 ```

-This will build the app and serve it at http://localhost:3000 in development mode.
-Visit the url to view your page.
+This will start Explosiv in Development Mode, build the app then serve it locally at http://localhost:3000.
+Visit the URL to view the homepage.

 ![Blog homepage][blog-homepage]